Twins vs. Red Sox Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Pablo Lopez (3-3) will take the mound for the Twins, his 15th start of the season.
+- The Twins' Bailey Ober (4-3) will make his 11th start of the season.

+- He has earned a quality start five times in 10 starts this season.

-- Lopez has five starts in a row of five innings or more.
+- Ober has 10 starts in a row of five innings or more.

-- He has one appearance with no earned runs allowed in 14 chances this season.
+- In 10 appearances this season, he has finished two without allowing an earned run.

 |Opponent